How Custom Pixel Events Can Boost Your Dealership’s Facebook Ads

 Two More Important Considerations for Facebook Custom Pixel Events for Auto Dealers

-Apple is planning a security update that will impact the volume of events that happen on your site.
-They will soon prompt all iOS14 users with an alert message, giving them the choice to opt in or opt out of pixel tracking.
+In April 2021, Apple made a security update that impacted the volume of events that happen on your site.
+They prompted all iOS14 (iPhone) users with an alert message, giving them the choice to opt in or opt out of pixel tracking.
 If a person opts out, your Facebook Pixel won’t be able to track them.
 For iOS14 users who opt out, Facebook uses an algorithm called “Aggregated Event Measurement” which provides an informed estimate in your ad account.
 This can be seen under the Landing Page View reporting column in Ads Manager.

-Also, after the iOS14 prompt, Facebook will allow advertisers to use only up to eight events in their Pixel, including standard and custom events.
-This will certainly change some of what we’re sharing in this post, so stay tuned.
+As part of this update, Facebook allows advertisers to use only up to eight events in their Pixel, including standard and custom events.

 Furthermore, it’s important to understand that, while Custom Pixel Events can be used for optimization and targeting, they won’t show up in reporting.
 To see the number of events that happen as the result of your campaigns in ads manager, you’ll need to map the custom event to a custom conversion.
 Jon Loomer has a great article on how to do just that.